b0dee/bujo/README.md

   $BUJO_ROOT                   Base path to use, defaults to ~/.bujo
   $BUJO_WEEK_START             Day to use as first day of week (from 0 to 6, 0 being Sunday, 6 being Saturday).
 Defaults to 1 (Monday)
   $BUJO_EDITOR                 Editor to use, defaults to $EDITOR
+  $BUJO_FILE_EXT               File extension to use for notes.
+Default is .md
   $BUJO_FILENAME               Filename format to use when not specifying collection
   $BUJO_INCLUDE_TIMESTAMP      Whether to log a timestamp before each action.
 Is overwritten by parameters